arnelimperial/C-sharp-codes/README.md

 ***v1.0.0***

-Console apps, snippets and mini-projects created for implementing Algorithms and data structure in C# and as partial completion of programming course in 'Metropolia Open Studies](http://opendata.metropolia.fi/koulutushaku/search.php#result-87370).
+Console apps, snippets and mini-projects created for implementing Algorithms and data structure in C# and as partial completion of programming course in [Metropolia Open Studies](http://opendata.metropolia.fi/koulutushaku/search.php#result-87370).

 ---